 Choosing an adoption agency may be one of the most important decisions you’ll make along your adoption journey.
-Depending on what type of adoption you are pursuing, some factors will differ, but no matter, you should always do your research and ask lots of questions.
+Depending on what type of adoption you are pursuing, some factors will differ, but no matter what, you should always do your research and ask lots of questions.

 1. Consider the adoption agency’s reputation.